Colonel DeBeers

-Edward Wiskoski (born January 10, 1945) is an American retired professional wrestler.
-He is best known for his appearances in the American Wrestling Association under the ring name Colonel DeBeers from 1985 to 1990.
+Edward Wiskoski (January 10, 1945 – January 22, 2025) was an American professional wrestler.
+He was best known for his appearances in the American Wrestling Association (AWA) under the ring name Colonel DeBeers from 1985 to 1990, as well as his work in the Pacific Northwestern National Wrestling Alliance (NWA) territories.

 Early life

-Wiskoski was the first member of his family to graduate from college, attending Northwest Missouri State University.
+Wiskoski was born in St. Joseph, Missouri, in 1945, to immigrant parents from Poland.
+He stated his parents, who spoke limited English, forbade him from learning the Polish language in the hopes he would better assimilate, and that members of his family had anglicized their surname to "Wilkins".
+He played football at Central High School and was the first member of his family to graduate from college, graduating from Northwest Missouri State University, where he earned Mid-America Intercollegiate Athletics Association honours.

 Professional wrestling career

 Early career (1972–1985)

-After being trained by Harley Race and Lord Littlebrook, Wiskoski debuted in 1972.
+After being trained by Harley Race and Lord Littlebrook, Wiskoski debuted under his real name in 1972, and was billed as "The Polish Prince".
 Wiskoski primarily wrestled in the Portland, Oregon area during his career.
 His teaming with "Playboy" Buddy Rose was famous across the West Coast, holding the Pacific Northwest Tag Team titles on multiple occasions, and the NWA World Tag Team titles (San Francisco version).
 Wiskoski was also the United States Heavyweight champion and Pacific Northwest Heavyweight champion.